 Time-lapse movie - to create a movie specified within the parameters set on the recording-mode menu.
 The movie file is played back at four frames per second.
 Image size can be changed.
+If image quality is set to RAW or super fine before selecting the time-lapse movie mode, the quality setting is reset to fine.

 Set the drive mode to interval with the function dial (p.
-44).
+48).
 After mounting the camera on a tripod, compose the image so that the subject area falls within the focus frames; the camera sets the focus, exposure, and white balance, and charges the flash just before each exposure.
 Continuous AF can be used.
-Settings locked with the spot AE lock button are canceled after the first frame (p.
-40).
+Settings locked with the spot AE lock button are canceled after the first frame.
 To override the automatic systems, use manual focus (p.
-94), manual exposure (p.
-52), and preset or custom white balance (p.
-62).
+43), manual exposure (p.
+56), and preset or custom white balance (p.
+67).

-Confirm the CompactFlash card has enough storage capacity for the series by comparing the number of frames in the interval series with the number of recordable images displayed on the frame counter.
-When taking still-images, image size and quality settings can be changed to increase the number of pictures that can be saved on the CompactFlash card (p.
-78).
+Confirm the memory card has enough storage capacity for the series by comparing the number of frames in the interval series with the number of recordable images displayed on the frame counter.
+When taking still-images, image size and quality settings can be changed to increase the number of pictures that can be saved on the memory card.

 Press the shutter-release button to begin the series.
 During the interval series, the monitors will be turned off to conserve power.
-"Int" will be displayed on the data panel and the data-panel frame counter will count down the remaining frames in the interval series.
+"Int" will be displayed on the data panel and the data-panel frame counter will countdown the remaining frames in the interval series.
 The access lamp will glow when an image is being recorded.